DamonAndreGreen/TipCalculator/README.md

 # TipCalculator
 # Pre-work - *TipCalculator*
+# Pre-work - *Name of App Here*

-TipCalculator is a tip calculator application for iOS.
+**Tip Cakculator* is a tip calculator application for iOS.

-Submitted by: Damon Green
+Submitted by: Damon Andre Green

 Time spent: 2 hours spent in total